AB-Article/AI-selection/README.md

 Data and analysis code for:

-> D. Ignatov, *The price of computation: canonical exchange rates from saturating frontiers for AI model selection*.
+> D. Ignatov, *The price of computation: a canonical exchange-rate framework for AI model selection*.
 Submitted to **Information Sciences**
 > (Elsevier).

 Everything reported in the article and its supplementary material is produced by